-The variegated rubber plant, known as Ficus elastica tineke is possibly one of the prettiest plants of this year.
+The variegated rubber plant, known as Ficus elastica tineke or Ficus tineke, is one of the prettiest plants of this year.
 A sister to Ficus elastica, Ficus tineke is basically an impressionist rubber tree; pink painted leaves with white and green, these babies are beautiful.

 I’ll be upfront about this, I find Ficus tineke a bit fussier than plain Rubber trees.
 Variegation tends to make plants’ needs higher and grow slower since they lack chlorophyll.
 I also find tineke a bit more susceptible to pests and general issues, but who cares they’re really pretty.

 Sunlight: Variegated rubber plants like bright light but cooler temperatures.
 In fact, many variegated plants prefer cooler temperatures – that’s what creates more variegation.
 Bright, daily sunlight is necessary but harsh direct sun can damage their fragile leaves.
 I like to keep all variegated plants a few feet away from windows so they get the light without any possibility of sizzling.